 Stiff Goldenrod, Rigid Goldenrod, Prairie Goldenrod Seeds

-DetailsNative to the Eastern and northeastern United States, Solidago rigida (Stiff Goldenrod) reaches about 5’ in height.
+DetailsNative to the Eastern and Northeastern United States, Solidago rigida (Stiff Goldenrod) reaches about 5’ in height.
 This perennial wildflower prefers full sun and is drought-tolerant.
 Easy to grow and adaptable, Stiff Goldenrod blooms in August-September, adding late-season color to the garden.
+Contrary to popular belief, Solidago doesn't cause allergies; its pollen is sticky, not windblown, and is moved from plant to plant by bees.

 |Common Name||Stiff Goldenrod, Rigid Goldenrod, Prairie Goldenrod Seeds|